previous_post()

-Deprecated from version 2.0.0.
-It is no longer supported and can be removed in future releases.
+Deprecated since 2.0.0.
+It is no longer supported and may be removed in future releases.
 Use previous_post_link() instead.

 Prints a link to the previous post.